webix-hub/docs/data/desktop/sidemenu.md

 Customizing size and position
 -----------------------

 You can customize Sidemenu's size and position in the necessary way.
-It's done with the help of the *state* object that contains the position and size values that wiil be set as Sidemenu properties:
+It's done with the help of the *state* function that takes as a parameter an object containing the position and size values that will be set as Sidemenu properties:

 - top ;
 - left;